 Production of progesterone occurs at several places.
 In women, it is primarily produced in the ovaries just before ovulation and increases rapidly after ovulation.
 It is also produced in the adrenal glands in both sexes and in the testes in males.
 Its level is highest during the ovulation period (day 13-15 of the menstrual cycle).

 If fertilization does not take place, the secretion of progesterone decreases and menstruation occurs.
 If fertilization does occur, progesterone is secreted during pregnancy by the placenta and acts to prevent spontaneous abortion.
 About 20-25 mg of progesterone is produced per day during a woman's monthly cycle.
 Up to 300-400 mg are produced daily during pregnancy.
 During menopause, the total amount of progesterone produced may decline to less than 1% of the pre-menopausal level.

 Progesterone in addition to being the precursor to estrogen is also the precursor of testosterone and the all-important adrenal cortical hormone cortisol.

-Cortisol is essential for stress response, sugar and electrolyte balance, blood pressure and general survival.
-In short, progesterone serves to promote survival and development of the embryo and fetus.
+Cortisol is essential for stress response, sugar and electrolyte balance, blood pressure, and general survival.
+In short, progesterone serves to promote the survival and development of the embryo and fetus.
 It acts as a precursor to many important steroid hormones and helps to regulate a broad range of biological and metabolic effects in the body.
 During chronic stress, progesterone production is reduced as the body favors cortisol production to reduce stress.
 This is an important point which we will look into later.